Spore Druid - Summoner Build - 20+ Summons - Baldur's Gate 3 (BG3)

 Abilities

-Now let's take a look at the abilities of the Spore Druid build.
-Correct allocation will allow you to maximize the early gameplay and get good modifier bonuses.
+Now, let's take a look at the abilities of the Necromancer build.
+Correct allocation will allow you to maximise the early gameplay and get good modifier bonuses.

-Overall, the skills should be impacted by your roleplaying and background decisions.
-However, you would still want those that will give you the best benefits.
-My recommendations are to pick those at which you have a high ability modifier and these are Wisdom-related.
+Overall, skill selection should be influenced by your role-playing and background decisions.
+However, you generally still want options that offer the best benefits.
+I recommend picking skills for which you have a high ability modifier or those that are useful in general:

 - Insight